Chapter 48 BWV 66 Erfreut euch, ihr Herzen

 NB: note that the essay on C 4, the forty-seventh cantata, is to be found in volume 2.

 The remaining two cantatas presented for the 1724 Easter celebrations were, again, transcriptions of earlier secular compositions, originally seeing the light of day in Cöthen (see Dürr pp 277 and 284 for details of the reworkings and transmission of these works).
-Clearly this means that the texts will have been altered and Bach′s methods of devising musical motives from the textual images cannot be assumed.
+Clearly this means that the texts would have been altered and Bach′s methods of devising musical motives from the textual images cannot be assumed.
 Nevertheless, it is always instructive to see how he adapted non sacred music to spiritual purpose.

 Indeed the ′discourse′ nature of these texts should alert us to their secular genesis.
 This approach may have been less common in the conservative Leipzig churches than in secular congratulatory or wedding pieces, perhaps because of their operatic implications.
 Bach did compose dialogue cantatas for Christ and the Soul at a later stage but they were not common in the first cycle and completely absent from the second.